 Rather than opting to transplant your fiddle leaf, first test its soil with a pH meter to determine if there is an imbalance.
 It may be that your soil is perfectly adequate.
 If not, you can adjust your fiddle leaf fig’s pH levels by adding certain materials.

 To raise your pH levels, add a measure of limestone.
 To lower them, you can add a bit of sulphur.
-If this feels a bit technical, try out a well-known home remedy by pouring diluted coffee directly onto the soil.
-Still no luck?
-Repot your fiddle leaf fig with a good soil mix or feed a nutrient-rich fertilizer to your fiddle leaf fig.
+If this feels a bit technical, you could try out a well-known home remedy by adding coffee grounds to your fiddle leaf fig.

 Do fiddle leaf figs need special soil?